tscomm99/purple-team-workshop-2025-01/blue-verification.md

 controls and emulation actions during planning as well as execution.

 But you may still come across some general findings on preventions.
-So please take a note of them wile you go through the exercise so we can discuss them in the findings section at the end of the workshop.
+So please take a note of them wile you go through the exercise so we can discuss them at the end of this workshop section.

-As for high-level preventive findings you'll probably also have such opservations regarding the detective controls.
+As for high-level preventive findings you'll probably also have such observations regarding the detective controls.
 Please make sure you record them as well for the discussion.

 ## Introduction and Preparation